shosseini811/calorie-counter/README.md

-# Calorie Counter Web App
+# Calorie Counter Desktop App

-This is a web application that allows users to upload an image of food.
-The backend, built with Python and Flask, sends this image to the Google Gemini API for analysis, which then returns an estimated calorie count and identified food items.
-The application stores analysis results in a PostgreSQL database along with user device information and food details, and uses Redis for caching to improve performance.
-The frontend is built with TypeScript and basic HTML/CSS.
+This is a desktop application built with **Tauri v2** that allows users to upload an image of food and get calorie analysis.
+The backend, built with Python and Flask, sends images to the Google Gemini API for analysis, which returns estimated calorie counts and identified food items.
+The application stores analysis results in a PostgreSQL database with Redis caching for improved performance.

 ## 🎥 Demo